book online

-Based in Bude and Widemouth Bay, our surf school has welcomed countless visitors looking to catch waves by day and sleep under the stars by night.
-To help you make the most of your trip, we’ve put together this essential guide packed with top tips for your surf and camp adventure in Cornwall.
+Here in Bude and Widemouth Bay, our surf school has welcomed countless visitors who come to surf by day and camp nearby at night.
+To help you get the most from your trip, we’ve created this guide full of practical advice and top tips for planning your ultimate surf and camp adventure in Cornwall.

 One of the first steps to planning your surf and camp trip is picking the right campsite.
 Fortunately, Cornwall is home to plenty of fantastic options, from coastal campsites with direct beach access to more secluded spots surrounded by nature.